 First, halal nail polish must follow the two major requirements we described above, i.e., it must be free of impermissible ingredients, and it must be made in a place that isn’t contaminated with impermissible products (e.g., products made from pork, alcohol, etc).

 Second, halal nail polish must also be water permeable, i.e., allow water to reach the skin.

-Muslims are obliged to pray five times a day.
+Praying five times a day is a requirement for Muslims.
 In order to pray, they must perform the “wudu,” which is a cleansing ritual with water.
-Most nail polishes are not breathable, so they set up a barrier of sorts that prevents air and water from touching the skin.
+Most nail polishes are not breathable, and they set up a barrier that prevents water from touching the skin.

-To properly complete the wudu -- and in turn, properly pray -- practicing Muslims will need to remove their nail polish each and every time.
+To properly complete the wudu, a Muslim woman will need to remove her nail polish each and every time.

 With traditional nail polish, this is inconvenient and very unhealthy for our nails.
-But with a water permeable solution, we can perform the wudu properly without having to worry about removing our nail polish.
+But with a water permeable solution, wudhu can be done without having to worry about removing the nail polish.

-So, in summary, not only must halal nail polish be made of only permissible materials, but it must also be water permeable so that the water reaches the skin underneath.
-This will both meet the conditions of wudu and make wearing nail polish convenient.
+In summary, halal nail polish be made of only permissible materials, but it must also be water permeable.
+This will both meet the conditions of wudu and make wearing nail polish easy and enjoyable.

-Many companies entered the scene claiming they offer breathable nail polishes that allow hydration to pass -- i.e., allow water and air -- to reach the skin.
+Many companies entered the scene claiming they offer "breathable" nail polishes that allow water and air to reach the skin.